tdgroot/magento2-module-stockpush/README.md

 # magento2-module-stockpush

-This idea came up to me and seemed quite interesting to me, it's 100% educational and will help me study for Magento Certification.
+This idea came up to me and seemed quite interesting to me, it's 100% educational and will help me study for Magento Certification this summer.
 It would be really cool, however, if this ends up becoming 'production ready'.
 We'll see :).

 ## Scenario